The-OpenROAD-Project/OpenROAD/docs/contrib/Logger.md

 The tool ID comes from a fixed enumeration of all the tools in the system.
 This enumeration is in `Logger.h`.
 New abbreviations should be added after discussion with the system architects.
-The abbreviation matches the c++ namespace for the tool.
+The abbreviation matches the C++ namespace for the tool.

 Message IDs are integers.
 They are expected to be unique for each tool.
 This has the benefit that a message can be mapped to the source code